 We encourage players who plan to self-exclude themselves to withdraw the remaining funds in their account via their preferred payment method before completing the process outlined above.

-Important: By entering into a one- or five-year exclusion, you are purposely choosing to exclude yourself from ALL New Jersey Internet Gaming Operators, not just PokerStars.
-You will not be permitted to access any Internet Gaming Provider or use their services until after you specific exclusion ends and you have requested re-instatement from the New Jersey Division of Gaming Enforcement.
+Important: By entering into a 1-year or 5-year exclusion, you are purposely choosing to exclude yourself from ALL New Jersey Internet Gaming Operators, not just us.
+You will not be permitted to access any Internet Gaming Provider or use their services until after your specific exclusion ends and you have requested re-instatement from the New Jersey Division of Gaming Enforcement.

 You may also request to begin or end an exclusion by visiting any premises of the New Jersey Racing Commission, including racetracks, during business hours.
 Any Self-Exclusion is irreversible and cannot be ended early.